Serial dilution

-A serial dilution is the stepwise dilution of a substance in solution.
-Usually the dilution factor at each step is constant, resulting in a geometric progression of the concentration in a logarithmic fashion.
+A serial dilution is the step-wise dilution of a substance in solution, either by using a constant dilution factor, or by using a variable factor between dilutions.
+If the dilution factor at each step is constant, this results in a geometric progression of the concentration in a logarithmic fashion.
 A ten-fold serial dilution could be 1 M, 0.1 M, 0.01 M, 0.001 M ...
 Serial dilutions are used to accurately create highly diluted solutions as well as solutions for experiments resulting in concentration curves with a logarithmic scale.
 A tenfold dilution for each step is called a logarithmic dilution or log-dilution, a 3.16-fold (100.5-fold) dilution is called a half-logarithmic dilution or half-log dilution, and a 1.78-fold (100.25-fold) dilution is called a quarter-logarithmic dilution or quarter-log dilution.
 Serial dilutions are widely used in experimental sciences, including biochemistry, pharmacology, microbiology, and physics.

 In biology and medicine

 In biology and medicine, besides the more conventional uses described above, serial dilution may also be used to reduce the concentration of microscopic organisms or cells in a sample.
 As, for instance, the number and size of bacterial colonies that grow on an agar plate in a given time is concentration-dependent, and since many other diagnostic techniques involve physically counting the number of micro-organisms or cells on specials printed with grids (for comparing concentrations of two organisms or cell types in the sample) or wells of a given volume (for absolute concentrations), dilution can be useful for getting more manageable results.
 Serial dilution is also a cheaper and simpler method for preparing cultures from a single cell than optical tweezers and micromanipulators.